 While the study sample was young and culturally-bound, prior research suggests that the factors studies are stable across different cultures and may be generalizable, though they require replication.
 It may be that age and experience and cultural differences could shift the importance of different underlying factors.
 Regardless, this study identifies several factors which more neurotic people can take into account in efforts to pursue positive changes in themselves, in personal and professional relations, and in general life satisfaction and wellness.

 Likewise, emotional intelligence and perspective taking can be learned, even if we are inclined to focus on our own problems, be tone-deaf to others’ emotional problems, and less adept at handling difficult emotional situations.
-We can learn to use cognitive empathy, for example, to think about the other’s point of view and imagine what they could be feeling, and act appropriately.
+We can learn to use cognitive empathy, for example, to think about another’s point of view, imagine what they could be feeling, and act appropriately.
 It may take more effort and conscious practice, but pays off.

-Recognizing problem areas and getting to work on them can be easier said than done, especially for neurotically-preoccupied people who may not be able to see outside of an inflexible, pessimistic worldview, who tend to be more self-critical than non-judgmentally self-reflective, and may reject help and fail to use social supports.
+Recognizing problem areas and getting to work on them can be easier said than done, especially for neurotically preoccupied people, who may not be able to see outside of an inflexible, pessimistic worldview, who tend to be more self-critical than non-judgmentally self-reflective, and who may reject help and fail to use social supports.
 Because of avoidance and distress, it is easier to be reactive—when problems get so bad that people have to try to change or face certain failure—than proactive.

 Cultivating a proactive attitude can prevent future suffering, through focusing on imagining regret so as to provide motivation to take evasive action, thinking about the benefits of change, focusing on goals while outlining specific steps toward those goals, and seeking help from others, among other things.
 Guided self-help, mindfulness- and compassion-based meditation, individual and group therapy, good self-care, and engaging in activities which address challenge areas can, among other things, help to move the needle while maximizing the positive aspects of neuroticism—and turning them to better use, a paradoxically non-neurotic intention.